 It is important to note that while condensation on windows can be a sign of high humidity levels, it is not always an indicator of a major problem.
 In some cases, it may be a temporary issue that can be easily resolved by improving ventilation or reducing moisture sources in the basement.
-However, if you notice condensation regularly, it may be a sign that you need to take further steps to improve your basement systems.
+However, if you notice condensation on a regular basis, it may be a sign that you need to take further steps to improve your basement systems.

 6. Dry rot in Basement waterproofing services

 Dry rot occurs when wooden items have a moisture content that exceeds 20%.
 If wooden structures in the basement such as props, door frames, staircases, and others start having dry rot, you are certainly dealing with a high moisture content issue that needs to be addressed.